Flickr | Marco Verch

 Tim Carter | CC BY-NC-ND 3.0

-The climate crisis is one of the planets most pressing concerns.
-Visibility of the unprecedented issues we are facing is paramount to ensuring efforts to address them are implemented.
+The climate crisis is one of the planet's most pressing concerns.
+Visibility of the unprecedented issues we are facing is paramount to ensuring that efforts to address them are implemented.

-Since the beginning of climate journalism there have been significant challenges in obtaining and disseminating information on important issues, such as climate migration, fossil fuel industries, illegal mining, pollution, wildlife trafficking, deforestation, and biodiversity loss.
+Since the beginning of climate journalism, there have been significant challenges in obtaining and disseminating information on key issues, such as climate migration, the fossil fuel industry, illegal mining, pollution, wildlife trafficking, deforestation, and biodiversity loss.

-The role that journalists play in informing the public on environmental issues is crucial.
-Since 2008 over 376 million climate refugees have been created as were forcibly displaced from their homes due to floods, earthquakes, droughts, and other natural disasters.
-The financial cost of climate damage is estimated to be between $1.7 trillion and $3.1 trillion per year by 2050 (WEF).
+The role of journalists in informing the public on environmental issues is crucial.
+Since 2008, over 376 million climate refugees have been created as they were forcibly displaced from their homes due to floods, earthquakes, droughts, and other natural disasters.

 These stories of loss, destruction, and injustices must be heard.
 Exposing the crisis is the first step to solving it, which is why we must protect and support the journalists who put their lives on the line to inform the public of what is happening across the planet.

-Huge corporations, and politicians try to avoid accountability as they continue to put profits over people.
-They try to silence the press, citizen journalists, and indigenous communities who uncover corruption, greenwashing, illegal activity, and theft.
+Huge corporations and politicians try to avoid accountability as they continue to put profits over people.
+They try to silence (by any means necessary) the press, citizen journalists, and indigenous communities who uncover corruption, greenwashing, illegal activity, and theft.

 Environmental journalism is the most dangerous field of journalism after war reporting.
-Between 2012 and 2022, 1,910 land and environmental defenders were killed.
+Between 2012 and 2024, 2,253 land and environmental defenders were killed.
+Latin America consistently ranks as the deadliest region, and Indigenous people are disproportionately targeted.

 Mr. TinDC